Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

 Lars Nootbaar At The Plate

-- In 34.7% of his games this year, Nootbaar has had at least one RBI.
-He's picked up more than one in 8.2%.
+- In 34.3% of his games this season, Nootbaar has had at least one RBI.
+He's picked up more than one in 8.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.